AB-Coder96/filesystemmanagementtools/README.md

 To make a copy of your important word file for each day you want to modify and update the Microsoft word footer to "last modifed {today' s date}"
 2. makes a pdf version of each Microsoft word file in the directory
 3. make a word with several jpgs created from bunch of excel files
+# To be completed
+- make files usable in the parent directory of this repo